PalladioSimulator/Palladio-ReverseEngineering-SoMoX-SEFF/README.md

             javaCoreVersion, JavaCore.COMPILER_CODEGEN_TARGET_PLATFORM, javaCoreVersion));
   ```

-Since we want to parse ".java" files and have environment informations from the ".jar" files we created a helper function "get Entries":
+Since we want to parse ".java" files and have environment information from the ".jar" files we created a helper function "get Entries":

   ```sh
     private String[] getEntries(Path dir, String suffix) {